neetoons/pawn-android-toolchain/README.md

 # pawn-android-toolchain
-Develop, edit, and compile Pawn scripts directly on your Android device using the powerful combination of Termux and Acode.
+Develop, edit, and compile Pawn scripts directly on your Android device using the powerful combination of Termux and Acode, which is essential for [San Andreas Multiplayer (SA-MP)](https://www.sa-mp.mp/) server development.

 ![view](https://raw.githubusercontent.com/neetoons/pawn-android-toolchain/main/view.gif)